 The judge began to read the short statement that he had prepared about the sentences he was to hand out.
 Then he caught himself, and stopped.
-In the traditional manner, he said that defendants and defense counsel could make any statetheir views of the appropriate sentence.
+In the traditional manner, he said greeted one another cheerfully, that defendants and defense who had been together almost sentence.